noahehall/theBookOfNoah/architecture/interface-oriented-design.md

     - quality of service contracts that are hard to quantify
       - test for resource usage, reliability, scalability, and other 'ilities'

-## 3 laws of an interface
-  - law 1 - an interfaces implementation shall do what its methods says it does
-      - the name of a method should correspond to the operations that the implementation actually performs
-      - an implementation should perform the operations intended by the creator of the interface
-      - an implementation needs to honor  the meaning of a return value
-  - law 2 - an implementation shall do no harm
-    - harm - interfering with other modules in a program/other programs
-    - an implementation should not hot resources
-  - law 3 - if an implementation is unable to perform its responsibilities, it shall notify its caller
-    - an implementation should alwayts report problems that are encounted and that it cannot fix itself

 ## interface design by contract
   - preconditions
     - the user of an interface needs to ensure that certain conditions are met when calling a method